Labour Day Weekend 2016

 If you have been to Beaver Bowl before, you’re in for a surprise.
 If you have never been, then you'll just think we were 'born this way'.
 Either way, we've planned the best Beaver Bowl yet!

-Each team will is guaranteed four games over the two days of the tournament.
+Each team will is guaranteed six games over the two days of the tournament.

 Round robin matches will be assigned by random draw.

 Day 2: Round robin, Part II: teams will play one remaining round robin match (20-minutes).
-Teams ranked 1st and 2nd at the end of this fifth round will compete for the Beaver Bowl; the pool with the teams ranked 2nd will compete for the Beaver Plate; the pool with the teams ranked 3rd will compete for the brand-new Beaver Tail.
+Teams ranked 1st and 2nd at the end of this fifth round will compete for the Beaver Bowl; teams ranked 3rd and 4th will compete for the Beaver Plate; teams ranked 5th and 6th will compete for the Beaver Shield.

-More information on tournament rules and structure will be added gradually.
+Full information on tournament rules and structure will be added by August 20th.